Media Server Deduplication and PureDisk Performance Requirements

 - Create this file with the value of 1800 inside:

-NOTE: make sure to use no file type under windows as the files should be created the the exact names listed above.
+NOTE: Make sure to use no file type suffix under windows as the files should be created the the exact names listed above.

 - Please restart nbrmms (NetBackup Remote Manager and Monitor Service) on the media server